Katie Steefel

 Professional Biography

-Katie Steefel is an Assistant Professor of the Practice of Law in the Sturm College of Law's Legal Externship Program.
-She teaches seminars in the Externship Program and a course titled Appellate Criminal Law.
-Her research focuses on criminal law, constitutional law, and professional identity formation.
+Katie Steefel (she/her) is an Assistant Professor of the Practice of Law in the Sturm College of Law's Legal Externship Program.
+She teaches seminars in the Externship Program and Appellate Criminal Law.
+Her research focuses on the intersection of criminal and civil procedure and constitutional law.
+Her first doctrinal article Unconstitutional But Not Unconstitutional Enough is forthcoming in the Cornell Law Review.
+She has previously published in the area of professional identity formation.

 Before joining Denver Law, Steefel worked as a public defender in the appellate division of the Office of the Colorado State Public Defender.
 She represented indigent defendants convicted of felonies throughout Colorado.
-She obtained reversals of convictions for numerous clients and brought a client-centered approach to her work.
-Prior to her time as a public defender, Steefel worked as an associate attorney at the criminal defense and civil rights firm Johnson & Klein, PLLC, where she represented clients in federal and state court in trial and appellate proceedings.
+Prior to her time as a public defender, Steefel worked as an attorney at the criminal defense and civil rights firm Johnson & Klein, PLLC, where she represented clients in federal and state court in trial and appellate proceedings.
 Steefel also served as a law clerk for Justice William Hood on the Colorado Supreme Court.

 Steefel is a graduate of the Sturm College of Law, where she was a Chancellor's Scholarship recipient.
 As a student, she received numerous academic and leadership awards and was selected by National Jurist magazine as one of the Law Students of the Year.
-She also served as the Symposium Editor for the Denver Law Review and hosted the symposium titled “Justice Reinvestment: The Solution to Mass Incarceration?”
 Steefel received a Bachelor of Science degree from Georgetown University’s School of Foreign Service.
 She studied international politics with a focus on Latin American Studies.

 View CV